-any and all options and SARs will become immediately vested and exercisable; additionally, except as otherwise described below, if a participant's employment is terminated for any reason except Cause, as defined in the Amended Plan, within six months before a Change of Control or within 12 months after
+- any and all options and SARs will become immediately vested and exercisable; additionally, except as otherwise described below, if a participant's employment is terminated for any reason except Cause, as defined in the Amended Plan, within six months before a Change of Control or within 12 months after a Change of Control, the participant will have until the earlier of: (i) 12 months following such termination date, or (ii) the expiration of the option or SAR term, to exercise any such option or SAR; - · all restrictions imposed on restricted stock or restricted stock units will lapse; - the incentive pool used to determine covered employee annual incentive awards will be based on the Credit Agreement EBITDA, Cash Flow or Net Income, as those terms are defined in the 2004 Plan, of the plan year immediately preceding the year of the change of control, or another method of payment determined by the Committee at the time of the award or thereafter but before the change of control; - the target payout opportunities attainable under all outstanding awards of performance-based restricted stock, performance-based restricted stock units and performance awards will be deemed to have been fully earned based on targeted performance being attained as of the effective date of the change of control;

-- a Change of Control, the participant will have until the earlier of: (i) 12 months following such termination date, or (ii) the expiration of the option or SAR term, to exercise any such option or SAR; - · all restrictions imposed on restricted stock or restricted stock units will lapse; - the incentive pool used to determine covered employee annual incentive awards will be based on the Credit Agreement EBITDA, Cash Flow or Net Income, as those terms are defined in the Amended Plan, of the plan year immediately preceding the year of the change of control; - the target payout opportunities attainable under all outstanding awards of performance-based restricted stock, performance-based restricted stock units and performance awards will be deemed to have been fully earned based on targeted performance being attained as of the effective date of the change of control; - the vesting of all awards denominated in shares of the Company's common stock will be accelerated as of the effective date of the change of control, and will be paid out to participants within 30 days following the effective date of the change of control.
-The Committee has the authority to pay all or any portion of the value of the shares in cash; and - · awards denominated in cash shall be paid to participants in cash within 30 days following the effective date of the change of control; - unless otherwise specifically provided in a written agreement entered into between the Company and the participant, the Committee will pay out all cash-based awards and any restrictions on other stock-based awards will lapse; and - if a participant's employment is terminated for any reason other than for cause (as defined in the Amended Plan) on or after the date, if any, on which the Company's stockholders approve a merger, reorganization, consolidation or asset sale that constitutes a change of control, but before the consummation of the transaction, the participant will be treated for the purposes of the Amended Plan as continuing in the Company's employment until the change in control occurs and to have been terminated immediately after the consummation of the transaction.
+- the vesting of all awards denominated in shares of the Company's common stock will be accelerated as of the effective date of the change of control, and will be paid out to participants within 30 days following the effective date of the change of control.
+The Committee has the authority to pay all or any portion of the value of the shares in cash; and - awards denominated in cash shall be paid to participants in cash within 30 days following the effective date of the change of control; - unless otherwise specifically provided in a written agreement entered into between the Company and the participant, the Committee will pay out all cash-based awards and any restrictions on other stock-based awards will lapse; and - if a participant's employment is terminated for any reason other than for cause (as defined in the Amended Plan) on or after the date, if any, on which the Company's stockholders approve a merger, reorganization, consolidation or asset sale that constitutes a change of control, but before the consummation of the transaction, the participant will be treated for the purposes of the Amended Plan as continuing in the Company's employment until the change in control occurs and to have been terminated immediately after the consummation of the transaction.